yonis-savary/sharp-php/Docs/extras/queue-handler.md

 }
 ```

-By default, `QueueHandler` classes log information in the default `Logger` instance, but it can be replaced by re-implementing `getQueueProcessingLogger()`
+By default, `QueueHandler` classes logs information in the default `Logger` instance, but it can be replaced by re-implementing `getQueueProcessingLogger()`

 ```php
 protected static function getQueueProcessingLogger(): Logger